 For an "official" biography, please download the files you need.

-In 1990 I meet Robert Cohen, and my father enabled me to spend school holidays studying with him and soon after with his teacher William Pleeth in London.
-Bill was to become the biggest influence in my musical and professional development until his death on 6 April 1999.
+In 1990, I meet Robert Cohen, and my father enabled me to spend school holidays studying with him and soon after with his teacher William Pleeth in London.
+He was to become the biggest influence in my musical and professional development until his death on 6 April 1999.
 In the first half of the 1990s, I also studied with Maria Kliegel in Cologne, living at my grandparents' house near Bonn.
-I owe Maria Kliegel a lot, especially regarding my ability to analyze cello technique, but the musical spirit, style and ethics of Bill Pleeth have never left me.
+I owe Maria Kliegel a lot, especially regarding my ability to analyze cello technique, but the musical spirit, style and ethics of William Pleeth have never left me.

-With a soloist's diploma from Cologne Musikhochschule, dating from 1997, I thought I was ready for the world.
+With a soloist's diploma ("Konzertexamen") from the Cologne Musikhochschule, I thought I was ready for the world.
 Little did I know ...
 After a few years of living in London, I returned to Germany, again to the house in Meckenheim near Bonn.
-In 2000, I was invited to take a teaching post at the Musikakademie Kassel which I kept until 2006, after a rather traumatic period around my mother's illness and death in 2004.
-In 2002 I had moved to Munich and subsequently realized that I am Austrian at heart.
-In 2005 I took a flat in Vienna and cannot really imagine to not have at least a place to go to in this most beautiful of all cities which I am fortunate enough to call home.
+In 2000, I was invited to take a teaching position at the Musikakademie Kassel which I kept until 2006, after a rather traumatic period around my mother's illness and death in 2004.
+In 2002, I had moved to Munich and subsequently realized that I am Austrian at heart.
+In 2005, I took a flat in Vienna and cannot really imagine to not have at least a place to go to in this most beautiful of all cities which I am fortunate enough to call home.

-Since around 1992 I have received invitations from all over the world to play at great places and with some of the most astonishing musicians around.
+Since the early 1990s, I have received invitations from all over the world to play at great places and with some of the most astonishing musicians around.
 I am happy to call some of the greatest musicians of my generation not only "partners in crime" but also friends: first and foremost clarinetist Dimitri Ashkenazy, but also pianists Christopher Hinterhuber, Roland Krüger and Stefan Stroissnig, flutist Walter Auer, violinist Lena Neudauer, violist Firmian Lermer and cellist Alexander Hülshoff.
-Besides working with people like them, I seem to have collected quite a number of elderly legends over the years: musicians like Jörg Demus, Dénes Zsigmondy or Eduard Brunner.
+Besides working with people like them, I seem to have collected quite a number of elderly legends over the years: musicians like Jörg Demus, Dénes Zsigmondy, Menahem Pressler, Norman Shetler or Eduard Brunner.
 It is this richness of life experience that I feel makes my life so exciting.
 In 1990 I got the chance to work with Alfred Schnittke for a week, and this experience initiated my fascination for a direct dialogue with composers.
-Sofia Gubaidulina, Howard Blake, Graham Whettam, Matthias Pintscher, Jörn Arnecke and many others were to follow, resulting in premieres of five cello concertos so far and countless world or national premieres of solo, duo and chamber msuci pieces.
+Sofia Gubaidulina, Howard Blake, Graham Whettam, Matthias Pintscher, Jörn Arnecke and many others were to follow, resulting in premieres of five cello concertos so far and countless world or national premieres of solo, duo and chamber music pieces.
 In recent years, I have reduced the amount of contemporary pieces that I play to those I really adore, being increasingly aware that my whole instrumental education never really enabled me to explore extended techniques or intervals not based on semitones.
 However, now being the proud owner of the KAIROS label, I have many other opportunities to support the contemporary music world.

 Between 2004 and 2008, I published all major etudes with Bärenreiter-Verlag and also recorded them all, the combination of which is why most cellists will probably exhale with a sigh when hearing or reading my name.
 Still, I cannot hide some satisfaction when saying that these editions are now literally everywhere.
-They are a huge success and have had raving reviews all over the world (except from one colleague who is writing for various Schott magazines and seems to have decided on a personal crucade against my editions).
-Musicaphon have so far published 17 CDs of mine since 2003 and paladino music has been a story of its own.
-In 2002 and 2005 Brockmeyer Verlag in Bochum published two crime novels that I had written together with my friend Reinhard Cebulla.
+They are a huge success and have had rave reviews all over the world, except from one particular colleague who is writing for various Schott magazines and seems to have decided on a personal crucade against my editions.
+Someone said I was the most recorded cellist of my generation, which might probably be true, even if there are a lot of them ...
+In 2002 and 2005, Brockmeyer Verlag in Bochum published two crime novels that I had written together with my friend Reinhard Cebulla.
 I was responsible for the festivals "JSB" (from 1997 to 1999), "kammerMUSIK" (2001 and 2002), "Holzhauser Musiktage (2004 and 2005), "Wiener Gitarrefestival" (2008 to 2011) and "Klassik Musikfest Mühlviertel" (2007 to 2012) besides a number of smaller concert series at venues like Brucknerhaus Linz.
-Since 2010 I have also been recording for Naxos as well as for Capriccio and have been an endorsement artist for Thomastik.
+Since 2010, I have also been recording for Naxos as well as for Capriccio and have been an endorsement artist for Thomastik.
 I played at a lot of wonderful places, with a a great variety of orchestras, conductors and amazing chamber music partners while accumulating a ridiculous amount of airmiles (why would you want free flights if you just did 83 flights within the past twelve months?).

-Being tremendously happy that my father has found new love after my mother died in 2004, I have loved and lost just like anyone else and am thankful for sharing happiness, love and music with my wonderfully supporting partner and flautist extraordinaire Eric Lamb.
+Naturally, I have loved and lost just like anyone else and am thankful for sharing happiness, love and music with my wonderfully supporting partner and flautist extraordinaire Eric Lamb.
 In November 2013, our beagle puppy Herrprofessor came into our life, and besides being a glamorous Instagram star, he adds joy to our every day.
 Moving him from Vienna to Auckland and back was more difficult than playing six Bach Suites, believe me!
-Even with upheavals like that, it is a great privilege to live the way I do, meeting remarkable people at some of the most beautiful places of the world, doing what I think is the essence of human existence: trying to understand how people interact and what it means to find the key to another human's soul.
+Even with upheavals like that, it is a great privilege to live the way I do, meeting and working with remarkable people at some of the most beautiful places of the world, doing what I think is the essence of human existence: trying to understand how people interact and what it means to find the key to another human's soul.